Jalalbaim/Emotic_Correction/Readme.md

 ***

 This script is used to correct the Emotic dataset annotations.
-Here we correct the annotations of the Emotic dataset in order to improve our BeNeT Scores.
+Here we correct the annotations of the Emotic dataset in order to improve BeNeT Scores.